pushex-project/pushex/guides/usage/instrumentation.md

 The instrumentation behaviour provides `api_requested/1` and `api_processed/1`.
 This allows you to know each time that an API call is invoked and when it finishes.

+The `%Plug.Conn{}` and `params` map are currently *not* passed into this analytics function, because it could become very expensive to maintain the binaries longer than necessary.
+If you desire to log specific information at the controller level, you could do so in your authentication function, which receives the `%Plug.Conn{}` and `params`.

 ## Push Delivery

 The instrumentation behaviour provides `requested/2` and `delivered/2`. `requested` is invoked with the `PushEx.Push` contents when a Push originates in the system. `delivered` is invoked with the `PushEx.Push` contents when a Push is delivered to a channel.